-Condition require ment Means of monitoring during period under review Compliance achieved?
-1. Adoption of best pra option acticable Inspection and liaison with consent holder Yes 2.
-Maintenance of cap a drainage systems ind Inspection Yes 3.
-Site to be operated ir accordance with a Ma Plan Inspection and liaison with consent holder Yes 4.
-Component concentr on water quality after Water sampling Yes 5.
-General water quality mixing after Water sampling and inspection Yes 6.
-Optional review Next opportunity for review June 2022, recommendation attached in 4.3.6 N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent
+Condition requirement Means of monitoring during period under review Compliance achieved?
+Adoption of best practicable option Inspection and liaison with consent holder Yes 2.
+Maintenance of cap and drainage systems Inspection Yes 3.
+Site to be operated in accordance with a Management Plan Inspection and liaison with consent holder Yes 4.
+Component concentration limits on water quality after mixing Water sampling Yes 5.
+General water quality after mixing Water sampling and inspection Yes 6.
+Optional review Next opportunity for review June 2028 N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Ô٧ erall assessment of administrative perfo rmance in respect of this consent High